A-Alii/GoooBigTestAutomation/README.md

 > [!Contributing]
 Contributions to GoooBig POS Test Automation are welcome!
 If you'd like to contribute to the project, please follow these guidelines:

-    1- Fork the repository and create your branch from main.
+    1. Fork the repository and create your branch from main.
-    2- Make your contributions, ensuring adherence to project conventions and standards.
+    2. Make your contributions, ensuring adherence to project conventions and standards.
-    3- Test your changes thoroughly.
+    3. Test your changes thoroughly.
-    4- Create a pull request, providing a detailed description of your changes.
+    4. Create a pull request, providing a detailed description of your changes.

-## Report
+>[!Report]
 Here is an image from our Report:

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://drive.google.com/uc?export=view&id=1TN5UEeN8o6uAyRvzqae5Qb-CUC75T-oL)